Empowering Neural Network-based Quantum Monte Carlo with Local Pseudopotentials: Methods

-In this section, we describe the PH construction for sulfur element to enable efficient and accurate NNQMC calculations.
-When optimizing the pseudo-Hamiltonian, the electron's radial effective mass is fixed to be equal to its actual mass by setting $a\left(r\right)=0$ following Ref.~\cite{ichibha2023locality, bennett2022high}.
+In this section, we describe our PH construction procedure, using sulfur as an example.
+When optimizing the pseudo-Hamiltonian, the electron's radial effective mass is fixed to be equal to its actual mass by setting $a\left(r\right)=1$ following Ref.~\cite{ichibha2023locality, bennett2022high}.
 Under this constraint, the Hamiltonian's kinetic energy terms reduce to the standard form, shifting focus on potential energy terms in construction.
 Excluding the kinetic energy term, the pseudo-Hamiltonian can be expanded in terms of the spherical harmonics $\left|\ell m\right\rangle$ as follows:

 By exploiting the similarity to ECP, the parameterized functions in PH are assigned such that the matrix elements match ECP's ones: